-As regards parental involvement in students' academic performance, Desforges and Abouchaar (2003) consider the term as a catchall term for many different actions, including good parenting at home, helping their children with their homework, talking to teachers about their wards' performance at school, and attending school functions governance.
+As regards parental involvement in students academic performance, Desforges and Abouchaar (2003), consider the term as a catchall term for many different actions, including good parenting at home, helping with homework, talking to teachers, and attending school functions governance.
 The parents' involvement in the inner and outside activities is true child motivation in training.
 The attitude of parents taking efforts to encourage the pupils to undergo the learning for better results, by supplying the needed support which motivates them to put high efforts.